fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

 After reading this, you can invite a single PosOperator and perform a bulk operation to invite several PosOperators.
 :::

-The invitation of a PosOperator can only be made by a PosDealer and not by a PosCreator or consultant.
+You as a PosDealer can do the invitation of a PosOperator only, this can not be made by a PosCreator or consultant.

 However, the role of a PosDealer can also be activated by these companies and thus taken over in parallel to another role.